The-HandyDandyman/godot-doom-esque-visuals/README.txt

 [  Multi-Directional Sprite Shader -- https://godotshaders.com/shader/multi-directional-sprite-shader/

 Built off an open source shader I found 3 years ago by Reddit user dron1885.
+If you need any instructions, I'd recommend reading the link above!
 Initial adjustments by Dandy (that's me!) and tentabrobpy on Godot Shaders ]

 [ N64 Sky Shader (a lot of old PC games use a sky texture akin to this!] - https://godotshaders.com/shader/n64-style-skybox/